mathworks/MATLAB-Simulink-Challenge-Project-Hub/Classroom Challenge Projects/Projects/Data Analytics Apps for a Smart Eco Gym/README.md

 <img src="https://gist.githubusercontent.com/kathyz95/994fc5648a3196512e3a7b7612a04849/raw/6445c647fd1ede0350f209c2942c9fee336f6848/airquality.png" width = 200 /></p>
 </td>
 <td><h3>Chemical Engineering: Air Quality and Ventilation Efficiency</h3>
-<p>The gym wants to understand how well their ventilation systems work and provide their members with a dashboard that shows the temperature, humidity, and overall air quality in different areas of the gym </p></td></tbody>
+<p>The gym wants to understand how well their ventilation systems work and provide their members with a dashboard that shows the temperature, humidity, and overall air quality in different areas of the gym. </p></td></tbody>
 <tbody><td><strong>Goal</strong></td><td>How healthy is the air?</td></tbody>
 <tbody><td><strong>Suggested Sensor Data</strong></td>
     <td>CO2 air concentration, humidity, temperature, concentration of volatile organic compounds</td></tbody>